thewca/wca-regulations/wca-regulations_2012.md

 - 1c) The WCA Delegate may delegate responsibilities to other members of the organisation team, but is ultimately accountable for how these responsibilities are carried out.
 The WCA Delegate for a competition is responsible for:
   - 1c1) Reporting to the WCA Board regarding adherence to WCA Regulations during the competition, the overall course of the competition, and any incidents.
 The report must be submitted to the WCA Board within one week of the competition date.
   - 1c3) Sending the competition results to the WCA Results Team.
-    - 1c3a) All scrambles used during a competition must be sent with the results of the competition.
+    - 1c3a) All scramble sequences used during a competition must be sent with the results of the competition.
-    - 1c3b) Scrambles must be labelled with the events, rounds, and heats for which they were used.
+    - 1c3b) Scramble sequences must be labelled with the events, rounds, and heats for which they were used.
   - 1c4) Sending corrections to the competition results to the WCA Board.
   - 1c5) Advising the other officials where necessary.
   - 1c6) Approving all events and round formats of a competition, before the competition starts, and if changes are required during the competition.
   - 1c7) Decisions about disqualifying competitors during the competition.
-  - 1c8) Providing the scrambles.
+  - 1c8) Providing the scramble sequences.
   - 1c9) Decisions on changes to the scheduled times of rounds.
 In cases of such changes, a clear announcement should be made to all competitors.
 - 1e) Each event must have one or more judges.
   - 1e1) A judge is responsible for executing the procedures of the event.